Volume 16.1: Fair Game

-Volume 16.1, “Dis Obey,” includes articles dissecting appropriation from a variety of vantage points.
+Volume 16.1, “Fair Game,” includes articles dissecting appropriation.
 Contributor Julianna Johnson opens the publication with an essay outlining her experience as a designer and illustrator who has had her work stolen and re-sold through Amazon.
 Bonnie Blake writes on typography and “oriental exoticism,” and the appropriation of Chinese characters in food, restaurants and film.
 Nic Meier plays with appropriation as a generative practice for creating work, borrowing from Sol Lewitt and Eva Hesse.
 Aaron Secrist writes a pro-appropriation essay on what it means to be a design student just about to graduate, and how appropriation can best serve us.
 Andrew DeRosa, inspired by Learning from Las Vegas takes us along a drive from New York to New England, noticing buildings and signs that are direct appropriations of the environment immediately surrounding them.

 Julianna Johnson | Bonnie Blake | Nic Meier | Aaron Secrist | Andrew DeRosa